SwissBorg/akka-persistence-postgres/docs/src/main/paradox/index.md

 ## Reference Configuration

-akka-persistence-jdbc provides the defaults as part of the @extref:[reference.conf](github:/src/main/resources/reference.conf).
+akka-persistence-postgres provides the defaults as part of the @extref:[reference.conf](github:/src/main/resources/reference.conf).
 This file documents all the values which can be configured.

 There are several possible ways to configure loading your database connections.
 Options will be explained below.